 During the summer, students who arrive early or need to stay after orientation has ended will need to find overnight accommodations elsewhere, such as at a hotel near UNC.
 There are many local hotels in Greeley available and close to UNC.

 - Where will those attending Orientation stay overnight?

-If you require a single occupancy room during Freshman Orientation because of safety concerns or gender identity, please email the Director of Gender & Sexuality Resource Center, Stephen Loveless, at firstname.lastname@example.org.
+If you require a single occupancy room during First-Year Orientation because of safety concerns or gender identity, please email the Director of Gender & Sexuality Resource Center, Stephen Loveless, at firstname.lastname@example.org.
 For further questions and information in regard to gender identity, feel free to reach out to the Gender & Sexuality Resource Center.
-This request must be emailed no later than four business days (Monday - Friday) prior to your Freshman Orientation, and will be reviewed by the Gender & Sexuality Resource Center and New Student Orientation.
+This request must be emailed no later than four business days (Monday - Friday) prior to your First-Year Orientation, and will be reviewed by the Gender & Sexuality Resource Center and New Student Orientation.

 We do not allow any guests to stay with the students for their safety, which includes parents, support people, siblings, partners, and friends.

 During the summer for parents and support people attending Orientation, there is an on-campus option (except for any August sessions) that is a residence hall converted into hotel-like accommodations for various visitors to the campus.
 The room prices are typically cheaper than what you would pay at a hotel, but keep in mind that you could share common space (bathroom, lounge, etc.) with other support people at Parent Orientation.
 Your student can register you for this option when they make their Orientation reservation.
 If preferred, parents and those supporting new bears are welcome to make an off-site hotel reservation.
 There are many choices in Greeley, including several within 5 miles of campus.
 Visit our list of hotels for links to all of these choices.